Sailboat with Stability and Good Performance

 - Fleet build in developing nations.
 We teach locals to build using local materials in three weeks.
 With sponsorship help 10 Oz Goose sailboats are built for the price of importing one Laser Radial.

 It has no vices and steers precisely in all conditions.
 Comes up easily after capsize with no water aboard.
+No need to climb up on the centreboard.
+The rig floats so you can just pull the end of the centreboard down to your stomach.

 Low Cost Sailing.